kedro-org/kedro/docs/source/tutorial/package_a_project.md

 sys.path.insert(0, os.path.abspath(os.path.join("..", "..", "src")))
 ```

-Also in `conf.py`, Ensure that the `sphinx.ext.autodoc` and `sphinx.ext.autosummary` extensions are specified, and `autosummary_generate` is enabled:
+Also in `conf.py`, add the following to ensure that the `sphinx.ext.autodoc` and `sphinx.ext.autosummary` extensions are specified, and `autosummary_generate` is enabled:

 ```python
 extensions = ["sphinx.ext.autodoc", "sphinx.ext.autosummary"]
 autosummary_generate = True
 ```

-Finally, ensure that you include the autodoc modules in your build by creating a separate file called `api.rst` in `docs/source`.
-Replace `project_name` with the name of your project:
+Finally, to ensure that you include the autodoc modules in your build, create a separate file called `api.rst` in `docs/source`.
+You must replace `project_name` with the name of your project:

 ```text